auth0/auth0-PHP/README.md

 }
 ```

-The best way to see what endpoints are covered is to read through the `\Auth0\SDK\API\Management` constructor method.
+At the moment the best way to see what endpoints are covered is to read through the `\Auth0\SDK\API\Management` class, [available here](https://github.com/auth0/auth0-PHP/blob/update-readme/src/API/Management.php).

 ## Contributing